bifurcation/mls-userinfo-vc/draft-barnes-mls-userinfo-vc.md

 The basic steps showing OIDC Verifiable Credential based MLS credential flow are shown above.

-Client 1 acts as an Holder (in the VC model) and as an MLS client.
-Client 2 is an MLS client and acts as Verifier (in the VC model) and implements certain OpenID Connect operations that enable it to verify signed UserInfo VC objects.
+Client 1 is an MLS client that acts as a Holder in the VC model.
+Client 2 is also an MLS client, but acts in the Verifier role in the VC model.
+Both clients implement certain OpenID Connect operations to obtain and verify UserInfo VC objects.

 1. Client 1 generates a signature key pair using an algorithm that is supported by both MLS and UserInfo VC.